Legal Proceedings

 Browse by Category

-What Are Legal Proceedings?
+What Is Legal Proceedings?

 Legal proceedings refer to any formal activity aimed at resolving a dispute or enforcing a law through a court or administrative tribunal, including lawsuits, arbitration, and regulatory hearings.